 With over 80 beautiful hill stations in India, a lifetime may not be enough to explore each and every one of them.
 The plenitude of options has always landed visitors in utter confusion in choosing a particular weekend getaway.
 Hill stations near Delhi such as Morni, Nahan, Lansdowne, Kalsi, etc. are magnificently splendid and worth-exploring.
 They may not be as popular as other hill stations like Shimla and Manali, but still, they render the same enigma and beauty as these popular destinations offer.
-Use travel coupons and save on all your travel expenses.
+Use Happyeasygo coupons for travel and save on all your travel expenses.

 Lansdowne is one of the beautiful and unspoiled hill stations of Uttaranchal and is one of the best hill stations near Delhi.
 Unlike its counterparts, Lansdowne is well connected with motorcycle roads and is located on the Kotware-Pauri road in Garhwal district.
 It is situated at an elevation of 1,706 meters above sea level and is named after its founder; the Viceroy of India from 1888 to 1894, Lord Lansdowne.

 Climate: This hill station used to be a favorite retreat among the Britishers.
-Its scenic beauty, picturesque location, and favorable climate have always attracted visitors, especially during summer months.
+Its scenic beauty, picturesque location, and favorable climate have always attracted visitors, especially during the summer months.
 Even the Britishers couldn’t resist themselves from building their cantonment over here.
 Today, this histrionic garrison is well-preserved and is open to the public.

 The soothing and invigorating climate of this region attracts a good number of people to visit and spend their holidays here.
 Nature lovers and newlyweds love this hill station as it is considered a treasure trove of romance and scenic beauty.